SkylineCommunications/dataminer-docs/develop/devguide/Connector/ImpactOfProtocolChanges/ImpactOfProtocolVersionChanges.md

 No additional version request is needed anymore as these changes were already approved.

-This is also a call to all Driver Product Owners to keep an eye on this project and try to get these tasks picked up whenever changes are done in the protocols you are the owner for.
+This is also a call to all Product Owners to keep an eye on this project and try to get these tasks picked up whenever changes are done in the protocols of which they are the owner.

 ### Workaround